Kong/docs.konghq.com/app/_src/kubernetes-ingress-controller/guides/migrate/kongingress.md

   algorithm: consistent-hashing
 ```

-You will now use a KongUpstreamPolicy like:
+You need to use a `KongUpstreamPolicy`:

 ```yaml
 apiVersion: configuration.konghq.com/v1beta1